 Fun fact: you don’t need to go through a traumatic breakup to chop off your hair.
 Another important fact: you do, however, need to make sure that if you make a dramatic update to your look, you pick the best cut for your face shape.
-As hair stylist Antoinette Hill explains, “You want to find a haircut that complements your face shape.
+As hair stylist Antoinette Hill explains, “You want to find a haircut that compliments your face shape.
 Although personality and style can really pull a look together, not all cuts are created equal.
 Certain haircuts aren’t flattering for all.”

 Hill says that while short hairstyles have always been timeless and chic, they are trending in salons this season because of their fashion-forward and edgy appeal.
 Here’s what to relay to your stylist if you’re looking to switch up your look.

 1. If Your Face Is Heart-Shaped: Wispy, Layered Cut

 Does your face have curves?
 Heart-shaped faces are lucky to have cheekbones that stand out and a chin that leans to the slender side.
 However, Hill notes that in order to harmonize your prominent features, it’s essential to use your hair to minimize the width of your pronounced forehead.
 “The side-sweep is the perfect haircut for women with a heart-shaped face since heavy bangs create balance to the face,” she explains.

 Pro Styling Tip: You now have fringe, or ahem, bangs!
 If you let them air-dry, you might end up with small strands heading in each and every direction, so Hill says to pull out your hair dryer instead.
 On a low-heat setting, dry your bangs in the direction you want them to go, while slightly running your fingers through the ends, so they don’t hang in your face.
 She also adds that a flat iron is a better pick than a curling iron for this look, since you don’t want tight curls, but instead, whimsical, soft waves.